 By granting credit sales to customers, it is possible these entities, to which Cervus provides products and services, may experience financial difficulty and be unable to fulfill their obligations.
-A substantial amount of Cervus' revenue is generated from customers in the farming, commercial, industrial and transportation industries.
+A substantial amount of Cervus' revenue is generated from customers in the agriculture, construction, industrial and transportation industries.
 This results in a concentration of credit risk from customers in these industries.
 A significant decline in economic conditions within these industries would increase the risk that customers will experience financial difficulty and be unable to fulfill their obligations to Cervus.
-Cervus' exposure to credit risk arises from granting credit sales and is limited to the carrying value of accounts receivable and deposits with John Deere Cervus mitigates its credit risk by assessing the credit worthiness of its customers on an ongoing basis.
-Cervus closely monitors the amount and age of balances outstanding and establishes a provision for bad debts based on specific customers' credit risk, historical trends, and other economic information.
+Cervus' exposure to credit risk arises from granting credit sales and is limited to the carrying value of accounts receivable and deposits with John Deere.
+Cervus mitigates its credit risk by assessing the credit worthiness of its customers on an ongoing basis.
+Cervus closely monitors the amount and age of balances outstanding and establishes a provision for bad debts based on account aging in concert with assessment of specific customers' credit risk, historical trends, and other economic information.